Defining the application business logic through processes

 Accessing attributes in an array of objects:

-To add process elements
+To add a process element

 Process designer elements are the building blocks of any process.
 These elements perform certain actions depending on their configuration.
 You drag the elements onto the canvas.
 For information about using Process designer elements, see Process designer elements.

 Adding capabilities to your process